kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  48.md

 undertaken to troubleshoot the issue?
 (Select TWO)**

-- [x] Check that the instance has a public IP address
+- [x] :  Check that the instance has a public IP address

-- [ ] Check that there is a NAT Gateway configured for the subnet
+- [ ] :  Check that there is a NAT Gateway configured for the subnet

-- [ ] Check that Security Group has a rule for outbound traffic
+- [ ] :  Check that Security Group has a rule for outbound traffic

-- [x] Check that the route table associated with the subnet has an entry for an Internet Gateway
+- [x] :  Check that the route table associated with the subnet has an entry for an Internet Gateway

-- [ ] Check that you can ping the instance from another subnet
+- [ ] :  Check that you can ping the instance from another subnet

-*
+*----

+- #ec2_instance #amazon_ec2_instance #amazon_vpc #subnet #new_subnet
 - hasExplain:: [[explanation_Question  48.md]]